inplayer-org/docs/docs/jssdk.md

 });
 ```

-It should also be noted, that you are going to need a code that processes every different notification type when you receive notification message in the `OnMessage` callback.
+It should also be noted that you are going to need a code that processes every different notification type when you receive a notification message in the `OnMessage` callback.

 Our basic use-case here is to have a **'redirect to premium section'** handler after the **'successful payment'** notification message.